Gay People Are Being Murdered in Chechnya. Why Aren’t We Talking About It?

 France previously directed the Oscar-nominated How to Survive a Plague, about the transgressive efforts of activists fighting for their community’s lives during the AIDS epidemic, and The Death and Life of Marsha P. Johnson, the shattering spotlight on the life of the trans rebel whose name and legacy, all these years later, is finally being bellowed through megaphones in the Trans Lives Matter movement.

 To make Welcome to Chechnya, France embedded himself among the organizers of a modern-day underground railroad that worked to secretly transport persecuted LGBT+ Chechens out of the country.
-The dangers and complications of that journey have not been seen in Eurasia since the French resistance against the Nazi regime.
+The dangers and complications of that journey have not been seen in Eurasia since the French resistance against the Nazis.

 The film is revolutionary, owing to the intimacy—and with it, the high stakes—France was able to capture with the men and women on their long, life-risking journey out of Chechnya.
 As such, Welcome to Chechnya is groundbreaking in ways not typically talked about in the world of documentary film.